 In my first year I have consulted for the City Football Group, The Premier League & The Scottish Football Association.
 I have consulted/talked in Australia, Japan, China, South Korea, Barbados, The UAE, Spain as well as the UK.
 I have mentored 6 leading High-Performance practitioners in elite sport.
 I love this new part of my life, helping others to achieve their dreams & lead a happier life.

-I will move to the Isle of Arran in August 2019 where I am still happiest finding golf balls in the burn, watching nature & playing golf…What happens then I don’t know or worry, I am now very comfortable in life not knowing & find this exciting.
-I will continue some of my consultative role, but I don’t want my life just being defined by what I did in elite sport.
-It all started with me working in hospitals with people who did “real” jobs & had real worries about life.
-So, with the next part of my journey I go with an open mind to see how I can help people in any walk of life, and I will try & pass on my 5 key life lessons learned so far:
+I moved to the Isle of Arran in August 2019 where I am still happiest finding golf balls in the burn, watching nature, taking pictures and playing golf…What happens then I don’t know or worry.
+I am now very comfortable in life not knowing and find this exciting.
+COVID-19 is a terrible thing for the world and many people, so work will be different for me and many people.
+I hope to continue some of my consultative role, but I do not want my life just being defined by what I did in elite sport.
+It all started with me working in hospitals with people who did “real” jobs and had real worries about life.
+For this very reason, I will later in this year train as a voluntary Community First Responder as the valley where I live is 30 minutes plus away from a blue light ambulance.
+So, with the next part of my journey I go with an open mind to see how I can help people in any walk of life, and I will try and pass on my 5 key life lessons learned so far: